 There was a lot of fur on the cage floor!
 Gathering together most of it, I placed it in the nest box, covering the kits with a thick layer of her fur.
 (I could have pulled more from her tummy if I had needed to.)

 No sooner had I placed the nest box back inside the doe’s cage, than she hopped into the box.
 All that could be seen for a good 15 minutes was the hind end of her rump, as I assume she was feeding her babies.
-This was the point at which I turned away and finished feeding the rabbits.
+This was the point at which I turned away and finished feeding the rest of the rabbits.

 A few days later I was back in the barn.